-Though comedians such as Mel Brooks once provided entertainment at the resort, Borscht Belt’s true claim to fame was its inspiration for the setting of 1987’s Dirty Dancing, whose fictional locale “Kellerman’s” was based on former resort Grossinger’s Catskill Resort Hotel.
+Grossinger’s Catskills Resort Hotel‘s claim to fame is an inspiration for the setting of the 1987 film Dirty Dancing, whose fictional locale “Kellerman’s” was based on a former resort.
 However, the film’s success was unable to influence tourists as the resort closed its doors in 1986, a year before the film’s release.

 The Grossingers were Austrian immigrants who opened a farmhouse in 1914 and quickly gained a reputation for their cooking and hospitality.
-They then purchased the land for what would become Grossinger’s, a resort which thrived thanks to the leadership of the couple’s daughter, Jennie.
-Grossinger’s soon flourished to a grand destination so large it had its own air strip and zip code, with arenas for tennis, ice skating, and skiing (it was the first resort to use artificial snow in 1952).
+They then purchased the land for what would become Grossinger’s, a resort that thrived thanks to the leadership of the couple’s daughter, Jennie.
+Grossinger’s soon flourished into a grand destination so large it had its own airstrip and zip code, with arenas for tennis, ice skating, and skiing (it was the first resort to use artificial snow in 1952).

-Frequented by athletes, entertainers, and wealthy business, this resort’s fittingly adopted the slogan “Grossinger’s Has Everything for the Kind of Person Who Likes to Come to Grossinger’s.”
-However, the resort today lays in ruin, with its indoor swimming pool, which has transformed into a lush greenhouse over the years, is a destination for adventurers.
+Frequented by athletes, entertainers, and wealthy businesses, this resort fittingly adopted the slogan “Grossinger’s Has Everything for the Kind of Person Who Likes to Come to Grossinger’s.”
+However, the resort today lies in ruin.
+Its indoor swimming pool, which has transformed into a lush greenhouse over the years, is a destination for adventurers.